Obstetrics & Gynaecology

 Summary

 Miscarriage is the spontaneous loss of pregnancy before viability, defined as before 24 weeks gestation in the UK (before 20 weeks in some countries).
 It affects 10-20% of clinically recognised pregnancies and is the most common complication of early pregnancy.
 The vast majority (80%) occur in the first trimester.
 Women presenting with vaginal bleeding in early pregnancy require careful assessment to determine the type of miscarriage, exclude ectopic pregnancy, and provide appropriate management.
+Classification into threatened, inevitable, incomplete, complete, missed, or septic miscarriage guides subsequent management decisions.
+Modern management emphasizes patient choice between expectant, medical, and surgical options, with equivalent outcomes demonstrated for most clinical scenarios.
 [1,2]

 Key Facts